How to Create an Azure Source

 - Copy your Subscription ID - this is the first value you will need.

 Now to get the ID and access key:

 - Select the app you just created from the App Registrations list in Active Directory

 - Copy the Application ID and save it as your Client ID - this is the second value you need

-- In the same screen click the Keys link and enter a name for your key name (something like HavaAccessKey) and select Never Expires.
+- In the same screen click Settings and then the Keys link and enter a name for your key name (something like HavaAccessKey) and select Never Expires.

 - After the key is saved it will show the created value - copy this and save it as your Client Secret, the third value required.
 This is the only time you see it so make sure you copy it now!

 - Once again in the main Active Directory blade select Properties and copy the Directory ID - this is your Tenant ID - the final value you will need for access

 - On the Hava environments list click Add Environments and then Azure, then enter the details you copied from Azure into the fields